OHI-Science/bhi-1.0-archive/baltic2015/prep/resilience/resilience_prep.md

 There are three components to goal-specific regulation resilience: *(1) existence, (2) compliance, (3) enforcement*

-Three international treaties are assessed for all BHI countries for *existence* only.These agreements are´:
+Three international treaties are assessed for all BHI countries for *existence* only.These agreements are:
 [Convention on Biodiversity (CBD)](https://www.cbd.int) [Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES)](https://www.cites.org) [Paris Climate Agreement (COP21)](https://treaties.un.org/pages/ViewDetails.aspx?src=TREATY&mtdsg_no=XXVII-7-d&chapter=27&lang=en)